azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     - **Location**: Select the region you are using for resources in this hands-on lab.

-    >Note: You have to pick a different region instance in order for the Geo-Redundancy options to be enabled.  e.g. US-WEST vs US-WEST2
+    >**Note**: You have to pick a different region instance in order for the Geo-Redundancy options to be enabled, e.g. US-WEST vs US-WEST2.

     - **Enable geo-redundancy**: Ensure this is enabled.